grantcopley/ApparelSorter.js/README.md

 ### Contributing
 Help us make ApparelSorter.js better!
 Feel free to submit a pull request or to submit issues if you find ApparelSorter isn't getting things done for you.
+Please be sure to submit tests for all your changes so we can stay at 100% tested code coverage.

 ### Testing
 This project uses Mocha to run the tests included with the project.